Lastraeus/limerick-comedy-guide/README.md

 A secondary goal is to support the Comedy Groups, Venues and most importantly Comedians that provide the gigs that users of the site would give their patronage to, given sufficient awareness.

+## Research

+- __User Stories__
+Sourced from fellow local Limerick Comedy “aficionados”.
+“It can be hard to keep track of all the different places for comedy, I never know what’s on till it’s too late.” – S. M.
+“I could really do with a website or app or something that just has all the different comedy.
+I don’t even know there was anything beyond entertainment.ie and Ticketmaster for the bigger gigs if you don’t already know the local venues.”
+C. N.
+“Limerick really needs something to tie the comedy together, that you can look at if you aren’t networking with other people and learning about the gigs by word of mouth”.
+J M

 ## Features